The International Investigations Review: Portugal

 - advertisement of the condemning decision.

 These ancillary penalties shall only be applied in a limited period of time set forth in each sectorial legal framework.
-In general, Article 21, number 2, of the General Framework of Regulatory Offences establishes that the ancillary penalties, except for loss of benefit, shall not be applied for longer than up to two years.
+In general, Article 21, No. 2, of the General Framework of Regulatory Offences establishes that the ancillary penalties, except for loss of benefit, shall not be applied for longer than up to two years.

 iii Compliance programmes